 Behavioral- Based on the visitor or customer’s behavior and activities on your websites like page view, order history, and preferred payment method.

 Demographic- Based on age, job title, education level, etc. of your customers.

 Lifestyle- Based on contacts, community, and culture.

 After grouping customers, it is easy to show them personalized offers dynamically in wholesale and retail segments.

 Also, it is possible to offer personalize pricing to your special and repetitive customers once you bring a unified B2B and B2C website.

 It is fair to mention that though Magento 2 has excellent built-in features, you need some advanced features to grow your first Magento 2 store.
 Along with this, you should consider keeping your store ready for B2B operations.

-You can opt for all-in-one Magento 2 B2B Package offered by Solwin Infotech.
+You can opt for the all-in-one Magento 2 B2B Package offered by Solwin Infotech.
 Send us your requirement at email@example.com.
-Our certified Magento developers will come up with a seamlessly-running website by integrating customized Magento 2 themes and Magento 2 extensions for your online business.
+Our certified Magento developers will come up with a seamlessly running website by integrating customized Magento 2 themes and Magento 2 extensions for your online business.